 INTRODUCTION:

 According to the National Survey on Drug Use and Health, the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
 Along with increases in consumption, there have been increases in cannabis-involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [2].
 Additionally, cannabis consumption at or before work is of concern to employers with regards to risk of occupational injury; however, the research on this association is mixed [3, 4] with temporality of exposure being a major limitation of the extant literature.
-An objective, easy to obtain biomarker of recent cannabis use may be of value in field assessments, particularly in the context of investigation of motor vehicle crashes and occupational mishaps.
+An objective, easy to obtain biomarker of recent cannabis use may be of value in field assessments, particularly in the context of investigation of motor vehicle crashes and occupational incidents.

 To enforce existing regulations on drug impaired driving, we need non-invasive, portable, and objective assessment of recent drug use.
 The Standardized Field Sobriety Test is a general test for alcohol and drug impairment, comprised of the horizontal gaze nystagmus, walk and turn and one-leg stands [5].
-While shown to be an accurate and reliable assessment for alcohol impairment, it has limited ability to identify cannabis use [6].
-In addition, many of these tests have shown a reduction in effectiveness when administered on frequent cannabis users due to drug tolerance, leading to potential false negative results for frequent users.
+While shown to be an accurate and reliable assessment for alcohol impairment, it has limited ability to identify recent cannabis use [6].
+In addition, many of these tests have shown a reduction in effectiveness when administered to frequent cannabis users due to drug tolerance, leading to potential false negative results for frequent users.
 Many states and countries reference drug levels in the blood as a threshold for impairment, much like the .08% blood alcohol concentration level used as a per se definition of alcohol impairment in the U.S. Specific to cannabis, the parallel would be the blood level of delta-9-THC; however predictive models have better performance in participants abstaining for several days compared to those who exhibit more frequent or daily use [7].
 This is in part due to the fact that frequent users can maintain elevated levels of blood THC for days or weeks after consumption; as such, frequent cannabis users may have a blood test positive for THC even if they have not recently smoked cannabis [7].
 Given the limitations of blood THC levels and existing roadside assessments, there is a need for the development of objective markers of recent cannabis use and impairment from cannabis use.

 Drug Recognition Experts, specially trained law enforcement officers, have included pupillary and ocular signs as indicators of the pharmacodynamic effects of drugs and alcohol [8, 9].
 They may examine pupil size under illumination ranging from near total darkness to bright light and assess the pupillary light reflex, which consists of constriction in response to visible light.
 This is similar to the pupillary light response test that is performed clinically to assess central nervous system function and acute drug effects.
 This test is administered by shining a light in the eye of the participant and measuring pupil size over the course of several seconds after the light is turned off.
 Studies of the pupillary light reflex in cannabis users have yielded inconsistent results [10, 11].
 Moreover, detailed assessment of the entire pupillary light response trajectory following acute cannabis consumption is lacking.
 If the pattern of pupillary response to light were found to be indicative of recent cannabis use, or impairment from cannabis use, especially in the context of habitual use, its use as a biomarker could contribute to the assessment of impaired driving or have utility in investigations of cannabis use in the workplace and other controlled settings.